kriserickson/aging-coder/src/posts/2025-08-25-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations.md

 ### Setup Script

-The code is pretty straightforward, so lets go through it section by section.
+The code is pretty straightforward, so let's go through it section by section.

 ```python
 # Toggle default similarity computation method: